12.2.3. Casting And Member Functions

 Review

 Polymorphism allows programmers to write programs that can automatically select a member function from a set of candidates.
 We've studied two of the requirements for polymorphism, inheritance and upcasting, in detail.
 Specifically, we've seen inheritance and casting effects on member variable access.
 Before exploring polymorphism, our only remaining task is understanding the effect of inheritance and casting on "regular" or non-polymorphic member functions.
 For clarity, let's remind ourselves that we are still not dealing with polymorphism but are examining how objects behave when casting is involved.
-The classes in our previous examples only contained member variables, but now we shift our focus to functions, and our examples reflect this shift.
+The classes in our previous examples only contained member variables, but we now shift our focus to functions, and our examples reflect the shift.

 UML class diagram with two classes, Parent and Child.
-The classes are related by inheritance; Child is a subclass of Parent.
+The classes are related by inheritance: Child is a subclass of Parent.
 The classes only have member functions.

 Parent